jk-karthik/ML_web_service/README.md

 # Added MileStone 2

 Clustering and Portfolio optimization of stocks <br />
-Plotted Efficient Frontier for the 100 most actively traded stocks in India
+Plotted Efficient Frontier for the 100 most actively traded stocks in India <br /> <br />

+Please reload the page to view if there is an issue opening up .ipynb files